Airbyte VS Fivetran

 - DataOps: Fivetran does not provide much control or transparency into what they do with data and schema.
 They alter field names and change data structures and do not allow you to rename columns.
 This can make it harder to migrate to other technologies.
 Fivetran also doesn’t always bring in all the data depending on the data structure, and does not explain why.

-- Roadmap: Customers frequently comment Fivetran does not reveal as much of a future direction or roadmap compared to the others in this comparison, and do not adequately address many of the above points.
+- Roadmap: Customers frequently comment Fivetran does not reveal much of a future direction or roadmap compared to the others in this comparison, and do not adequately address many of the above points.

 Pricing